Toe-to-Heel Air Injection (THAI)—A Promising In-Situ Combustion Emerging Technology

-Attendees will become familiar with conventional ISC as a process which can be commercially applied (successfully) in many heavy oil reservoirs.
-Also, potential of the new ISC processes involving consistent in-situ upgrading of the produced oil will be discussed.
+Attendees will become familiar with conventional ISC as a process, which can be commercially applied in heavy oil reservoirs, including heavy oil reservoirs having a high reservoir temperature, either naturally or due to a previous application of a steam-based steam injection process.
+Potential of the new ISC processes involving consistent oil in-situ upgrading and hydrogen production will be discussed.
 It is surmised that ISC with upgrading of produced oil will become reality in the not-too-distant future.

 Who Should Attend

-Engineers involved in thermal heavy oil recovery operations, improved/enhanced oil recovery engineers and managers, reservoir engineers and managers, development and exploitation engineers and managers, and engineers from downstream oil industry interested in in-situ oil upgrading methods should attend this course.
+Upstream: Engineers involved in thermal heavy oil recovery operations, improved/enhanced oil recovery engineers and managers, reservoir engineers and managers, development and exploitation engineers and managers.

 0.8 CEUs (Continuing Education Units) will be awarded for this 1-day course.